babelfish-for-postgresql/babelfish_project_website/_installation/single-multiple.md

 - `multi-db`

-When you create a Babelfish cluster, you choose between using a single SQL Server database on its own or multiple SQL Server databases together.
+When you create a Babelfish cluster, you choose between using a single T-SQL database on its own or multiple T-SQL databases together.
-Your choice affects how the names of SQL Server schemas inside the Babelfish database appear in PostgreSQL.
+Your choice affects how the names of T-SQL schemas inside the Babelfish database appear in PostgreSQL.

-If you specify `single-db`, you can create only a single SQL Server database in Babelfish, and SQL Server schemas will be created as regular PostgreSQL schemas in your Babelfish database.
-If you specify `multi-db`, you can create several SQL Server databases with schemas in them, and an SQL Server schema will be created as PostgreSQL schema `<database name>_<schema_name>` to avoid name collisions.
+If you specify `single-db`, you can create only a single T-SQL database in Babelfish, and T-SQL schemas will be created as regular PostgreSQL schemas in your Babelfish database.
+If you specify `multi-db`, you can create several T-SQL databases, each with its own schemas, and an T-SQL schema will be created as PostgreSQL schema `<database name>_<schema_name>` to avoid name collisions.

 The migration mode is stored in the `migration_mode` parameter.
 You can't change this parameter after creating your cluster.

-During the deployment process you can decide which mode to use.
+During the deployment process you must decide which mode to use.
+If you don't set `migration_mode`, the default value of `single-db` is chosen.

 How does this work?
 Consider the following code snippet:

 ```sql